Team

 Close

-Rachel Kanan Controller
+Rachel Kanan Chief Financial Officer

 Rachel joined Tradewater in 2016, and currently serves in the capacity of Controller.
 In this role, she manages the organization’s accounting operations including financial statement preparation, payroll, accounts payable and accounts receivable.
 Previously, she served as the Director of Business Operations and Verification where she led a team that was responsible for managing the verification of Tradewater’s carbon projects, overseeing logistics, operationalizing new business ventures, and providing further support to the firm’s carbon offset projects.
 Prior to joining Tradewater, Rachel spent 9 years as a middle school math teacher, and also served as a bookkeeper for other businesses.
 Rachel has a B.A. from Saint Xavier University in Chicago and a MS from the University of Illinois.